Correctness

 Let’s be honest: we all at one time or another have thought that documentation or testing was a boring, tedious, and altogether postponable task.
 But with maturity programmers come to realize that both are essential to writing correct code.
 Both get at the truth of what code really does.

-Documentation is the ground truth of what a programmer intended, as opposed to what they actually wrote.
+Documentation is the ground truth of what a programmer intended, as opposed to what they actually implemented.
 It communicates to other humans the ideas the author had in their head.
 No small amount of the time (even in this book!), we fail at communicating ideas as we intended.
 Maybe the failure occurs in the code, or maybe in the documentation.
 But writing documentation forces us to think a second (er, hopefully second) time about our intentions.
 The cognitive task of explaining our ideas to other humans is certainly different than explaining our ideas to the computer.
 That can expose failures in our thinking.

 More importantly, documentation is a message in a time capsule.
 Imagine this: someone far away and now unreachable has sent that message to you, the programmer.
 You need that message to interpret the archeological evidence now in front of you—i.e., the otherwise unintelligible source code you have inherited.
 Your only hope is that the original author, long ago, had enough empathy to commit their thoughts to the written word.